 What if I don’t have a credit card?

-Please contact Audrey in our office at firstname.lastname@example.org to make alternative arrangements.
+Please contact our office at firstname.lastname@example.org to make alternative arrangements.
 Please note that online registration will still be required.
 Roster spots will be tentatively held for 10 days to allow for the cheque to be received, and a further 5 days to allow the cheque to clear at which time the registration will become official.